Pandemic-hit ANA expects record net loss of around ¥530 billion

 ANA will also unveil a plan to acquire ¥400 billion in subordinated loans from Japanese banks, allowing ANA to count part of the debt as capital, the sources said.

+ANA also plans to concentrate international flights departing from and arriving in Haneda Airport once demand recovers, according to the sources.

+It has been suspending most of its international services at the country's four major airports — Narita, Haneda, Chubu and Kansai.

-As part of efforts to turn around its business, ANA has been in talks with labor unions to cut annual pay for its employees by around 30 percent, while considering selling unused assets and suspending operations on unprofitable flight routes.
+As part of efforts to turn around its business, ANA has been in talks with labor unions to cut annual pay for its employees by around 30%, while considering selling unused assets and suspending operations on unprofitable flight routes.

 ANA logged a net loss of ¥108.82 billion in the April-June quarter.